-Study suggests lung cancer mortality highest in black persons living in most segregated countiesJanuary 16th, 2013 in Cancer /
+Study suggests lung cancer mortality highest in black persons living in most segregated countiesJanuary 16, 2013 in Medicine & Health / Cancer

 Lung cancer mortality appears to be higher in black persons and highest in blacks living in the most segregated counties in the United States, regardless of socioeconomic status, according to a report published in the January issue of JAMA Surgery, a JAMA Network publication.